Metal Buildings Power Manufacturing Spaces: The Big Picture

 Would you like to stay at the forefront of metal building trends and innovations?
 METALCON offers two powerful ways to engage:

 Online education year‑round: Access webinars, design tools, recorded presentations, and technical resources.
-Join us for free at our next event, August 6 — Metal Contractors Share the Real Deal — presented MetalCoffeeShop (MCS) and METALCON as we bring a leading group of metal contractors to talk about the state of the metal industry.
+For example, watch Metal Contractors Share the Real Deal — presented by MetalCoffeeShop (MCS) and METALCON on demand — for insights from industry leaders about the state of the industry.

-Attend the annual event in person, taking place October 21–23 this year in Las Vegas—a must‑attend conference and trade show for professionals working in metal construction, including manufacturing and industrial facility design and construction.
+Attend METALCON in person, taking place October 7-9 in Orlando, FL — a must‑attend conference and trade show for professionals working in metal construction, including manufacturing and industrial facility design and construction.

 Share: